Category Archives: Announcements

 Eucharist Bread Coffee Hour

-(Feast of the Ascension)
+(Feast of the Dormition of the Theotkos) Meadows/Brock

 Schedule for Epistle Readers – Page numbers refer to the Apostolos (book of Epistles) located on the chanters’ stand at the front of the nave.
 Please be sure to use book when you read.